How to make biltong

 Choose according to your preference (and availability) but bear in mind fatty meats are more likely to spoil during the drying process and although you can use prime cuts, you generally get better value from these if you cook them.
 We suggest finding a balance between quality and cost.

-Meat loses much of its mass during the drying process, so you’ll mostly likely be buying in bulk.
-In this example we’re using two kilograms of sirloin bought from a local supermarket.
+Meat loses much of its mass during the drying process, so you’ll most likely be buying in bulk.
+In this example, we’re using two kilograms of sirloin bought from a local supermarket.

 2. Preparation